Global Health in an Era of De-Globalization

 Session Chair: Brendan Nyhan, Professor of Government, Dartmouth

-- Dr. David Aylward '71, Senior Advisor, Community Health Care, Inc.
+- David Aylward '71, Senior Advisor, Community Health Centers, Inc.

 - Maria Eugenia Bonilla-Chacin, Senior Economist, Health, Nutrition and Population Global Practice, World Bank